Canto-Network/docs/technical-reference/governance/governance-module.md

 # Governance Module

 Canto's on-chain governance system leverages the Cosmos SDK `x/gov` module.
-In this system, $CANTO stakers can vote on proposals with votes weighted proportionally to their stake.
+In this system, CANTO stakers can vote on proposals with votes weighted proportionally to their stake.

 The module supports the following basic features: